ironArray/Btune-tutorial/README.md

 # Using trained Btune models

 With the models, we can predict the best codecs/filters during the creation of new datasets.

+## Inference (predictions) in COMPression mode

-Let's do that now for COMPression performance mode:
+Let's do the inference for COMPression performance mode:

 ```shell
 cd ../inference